guanqiliang/guanqiliang.github.com/index.md

 * <strong>International Business Times</strong>: ”Shape-changing swarming nanorobots developed to aid complexmedical surgeries”.

 *  <strong>CUHK Press </strong>:"CUHK Robotic Engineers: First to Implement Swarm Behaviours on Nano-Robots".

-# Internship experiences

-* <strong>International Designing Institute, Zhejiang University,</strong> (Jun.-Aug.
-2013): Designed the shape and the actuation system of a vehicle for disables, also involved in designing its interface and control system.

-* <strong>National Engineering Lab of Digital Video Codec Technology, Peking University,</strong>(Jun.-Aug.
-2012): Dealed with basic tasks on intelligent image process with OpenCV.

-* <strong>Advanced Robotics Lab, the Chinese University of Hong Kong,</strong> (Jun.-Aug.
-2011): Designed a joint servo system fit in a palm-sized robot.